MauricioPinguim/comics2video/README.md

 ## Using the generated files
 For each comic book processed, a folder with the same name will be created, containing:
 - The video file in .MP4 format
-	- Just open it in the TV/Video player of your choice, like a regular video
+	- Just open it in the TV/Video player of your choice, like a regular video.
+Pages will be changed automatically (pages with more text will last longer)
 - A subfolder named 'Images' with all the frames in .JPG format
 	- That can also be opened in modern TVs, advance each frame/page manually using the remote control